Mohammed-El-Nabulsi/single-electron-transistor/docs/source/rates.rst

 Rates Module
 ============

-This Module calculates the rates of transitions between the possible one-body and two-body states of an SET.
+This Module calculates the transition rates between the possible one-body and two-body states of a SET.

-It